ETTOTW/Herobrine/docs/final.md

 </p>

     α: learning rate (range from 0 to 1)
-    γ: discount rate for future rewards (range from 0 to 1).
+    γ: discount rate for future rewards (range from 0 to 1)

 Good choices of α and γ are important to the performance of our agent.
 For example, setting α to 0.1 and γ to 1 makes the agent stick to a feasible but non-optimal path.
 We finally set α to 0.1 and 0.6 after some tests.

-    Q(s, a) : previous state and action; maxQ’(s’, a’): q-value for the best action in the agent's current state R(s,a): reward after executing the previous action.
+    Q(s, a) : previous state and action maxQ’(s’, a’): q-value for the best action in the agent's current state R(s,a): reward after executing the previous action.